danihodovic/celery-exporter/README.md

 - Grafana dashboards provided by the Celery-mixin
 - Prometheus alerts provided by the Celery-mixin

+## Dashboards and alerts

+Alerting rules can be found [here](./celery-mixin/prometheus-alerts.yaml).
+By default we alert if:

+- A task failed in the last 10 minutes.
+- No Celery workers are online.

+Tweak these to suit your use-case.

+The Grafana dashboard (seen in the image above) is [here](https://grafana.com/grafana/dashboards/14015).
+You can import it directly into your Grafana instance.

 ## Usage

 Celery needs to be configured to send events to the broker which the exporter